 - Supplies all the muscles on the back of the arm (triceps brachii, all the muscles of the forearms extensor compartment)

-- Brachioradialis is also supplies by the radial nerve, but acts as a forearm supinator and elbow flexor
+- Brachioradialis is also supplied by the radial nerve, but acts as a forearm supinator and elbow flexor

 - Supplies sensation to the back of the arm (posterior cutaneous nerve of the arm)